anaximeno/shazamPy/README.md

 Usage:
   checksum [type_of_check] [file_path]  [original_sum]

+*Types of hash that you can currently use:
+            md5
+            sha1
+            sha224
+            sha256
+            sha384
+            sha512

+        *If you are in the file_to_be_checked's path you can just write the file's file_name

+        *In [file/hash sum] you can use an file(.txt) that currently has the sum or the sum code/text itself

+        *EXAMPLE:*
+            -> checksum sha1 testfile.png sha1.txt

 Currentlly I am testing and improving the python codes that will be used to the process of the program, so I would like suggestions and principally help to make the bash scripts for the program.